 About hair loss

-Androgenetic alopecia, also called male-pattern hair loss, is a hereditary pattern of hair loss affecting about 30% of men in their 30s, up to about 50% of men in their 50s.
+Androgenetic alopecia, also called male-pattern hair loss, is a hereditary pattern of hair loss affecting about 30% of men in their 30s, and about 50% of men in their 50s.
 In men who have inherited the condition, testosterone is converted to dihydrotestosterone (DHT) in large amounts, actively targeting the hair follicles from temples to crown.
 Over time, the hair follicles shrink and the hair shaft is reduced until it is short, fine and downy.

 Many women can also experience androgenetic alopecia, which causes general thinning on the crown.
 However, it appears in women that there are a number of different hormones involved, rather than just the one, so diagnosis and treatment is less straightforward.